scaleway/initrd/README.md

 -------------------------

 - for **x86_64** ARCH:
-  - Docker
+  - docker
-  - Fig
+  - docker-compose (only for qemu testing)
 - for **armhf** ARCH:
-  - Docker
+  - docker
   - u-boot-tools